KatherineMulder/ITPR7.508-Business-Application-Programming-Semester-One-2024/Meeting_report/Meeting_3.md

 Proposal completion

 ### Discussions:
-Assign the tasks to each team members.
+Assign the tasks to each team member.

 ### Conclusion: &nbsp;
 Both agreed on the tasks and deadlines
 Katherine will be working on
-* selection 1 overview the project, this includes the purpose, business context, scope and out of scope for this project and user characteristics
+* selection 1 overview the project, this includes the purpose, business context, scope and out scope for this project and user characteristics
 * selection 3, this includes the business requirements, functional requirements, mortgage inputs, mortgage operations, outputs, graphing function and use case
 * Requirement Traceability Matrix